GSA/fpki-guides/_announcements/01_apple_common_removal.md

 | High Sierra (10.13) |	 iOS11 | tvOS11 |

-Government users will receive errors on government-furnished equipment if any of these are true:
+Government users will receive errors on government - Apple devices if any of these are true:

 1. Logging into a government network with a PIV credential
 2. Authenticating to a government Virtual Private Network (VPN) endpoint with a PIV credential